m-santh/AccelerationExplorer/README.md

 ### Median Filter

 Acceleration Explorer usees a median filter designed to smooth the data points based on a timeconstant in units of seconds.
 The median filter will take the median of the samples that occur over a period defined by the time constant... the number of samples that are considered is known as the filter window.
 The approach allows the filter window to be defined over a period of time, instead of a fixed number of samples.

-### Comparing Smoothing Filter Performance

-The Noise Activity within Acceleration Explorer will compare the root-mean-sqaured (RMS) average of all three filters and the raw sensor output in real-time.
-THe RMS is the average variance from the mean of the sensor output.
-This allows users to quickly configure and compare the performance of different smoothing filters simultaneously.

 ## Linear Acceleration